 Amy B. Chesler is an author, award-winning blogger, & actress from Southern California.
 She discovered her passion for the literary and film worlds as early as she can remember, and has been voraciously reading, writing, and performing ever since.
-However, it wasn’t until surviving domestic violence and freeing herself from an early life of abuse that she began to pursue her dreams professionally.
+However, it wasn’t until surviving domestic violence and being freed from an early life of abuse that she began to pursue her dreams professionally.

 Amy’s journey has led her to contribute work to many popular publications.
 This list includes five different non-fiction stories to six different best-selling Chicken Soup for the Soul anthologies, as well as content for the DVD Netflix blog, Life of Mom, Home & Family TV, BluntMoms, Mama Instincts, Elephant Journal, TODAY Parents, & more.
 Her first solo book was released in late 2016 and can still be purchased on Amazon.
 She is also celebrating the recent win of the title, “BlogHer17 Voice of the Year,” for her previous work in Expressing Motherhood.